bourbakis/assorted-readings/anki.md

 # 10/27/2019

 As always, inferential thinking begins with a careful examination of the assumptions about the data.
 Sets of assumptions are known as models.
 Sets of assumptions about randomness in roughly linear scatter plots are called regression models.

+## 10/31/2019

+- [ ] What is "computation".
+Give a working general definition of "computing".